-A round up of wall-mounted faucets reveals a variety of brands and styles.
+A round up of wall-mount sink faucets reveals a variety of brands and styles, from trad to mod.

-For some time I’ve been saving photos of these two utility room sinks – one designed for handling laundry and the other for potting and gardening chores.
-What they have in common is wall-mounted faucets — an old-fashioned fixture currently making a comeback.
+For some time I’ve been saving photos of these two utility room sinks with wall-mount sink faucets.
+One is designed for handling laundry and the other for potting and gardening chores.
+What they have in common is faucets that are not installed on the sink deck.
+Instead, faucets are mounted on the wall, either through the back of the sink or on a back guard.
+This is an old-fashioned style fixture currently making a comeback.
 While the vintage style my grandparents had with the integral soap dish in the center [top] is still in use, there are many new variations.
-A closer look at the Kohler’s Gilford sink [top] and its variations shows how it’s used in kitchens.
+A closer look at a variation on Kohler’s Gilford sink [top] and its variations in my Wall Mounted Kitchen Sink post shows how it’s used in kitchens.

 The gardener’s sink is simply a drop-in with a DIY grade countertop made of aluminum roof flashing nailed to a piece of plywood.
 The $150 vanity is building-center-grade with a custom stain and upgraded handles.